-The François-Xavier Bagnoud Center within the Rutgers School of Nursing is home of the Child Health Program (CHP).
-The CHP is a nursing program that supports the child welfare goals of the New Jersey Department of Children and Families (DCF)/Child Protection and Permanency (CP&P).
+The FXB Center is home to the Child Health Program (CHP).
+CHP is a nursing program that supports the child welfare goals of the New Jersey Department of Children and Families (DCF)/Child Protection and Permanency (CP&P).

-The mission of the CHP is to improve the health and wellbeing of children and families in New Jersey.
-The program supports the goals of DCF and CP&P by orienting, educating and supporting nurses to provide compassionate nursing care.
+The mission of CHP is to improve the health and wellbeing of children and families in New Jersey.
+The program supports the goals of DCF and CP&P by hiring, orienting, educating and supporting nurses to provide compassionate nursing care.
 Through partnership with staff assistants, caseworkers, families, and the community, nurses advocate to ensure children and youth receive services that promote optimal growth, development, health, and well-being and improve their long-term outcomes.

 New Jersey’s data indicates that strong partnerships with child welfare, nursing, community providers and families are necessary to achieve the best outcomes for children and families.